Did you know that the contraceptive pill is formulated with synthetic versions of the hormones naturally produced in a woman's ovaries?

 Androgens are the hormones responsible for sebum production.
 The synthetic hormones estrogen and progesterone can reduce androgens in the body which helps to regulate oil flow and reduce breakouts.

-Unfortunately, when you take synthetic hormones, this can also disrupt the natural hormone system leaving sex hormones failing to regulate the way they’re supposed to.
-Whether you’re taking the pill to avoid pregnancy, to help clear breakouts or for another reason entirely, when you stop putting the artificial hormones in your body, you must prepare for a detox period caused by the drastic changes in hormone levels.
+Unfortunately, when you take synthetic hormones, this can also disrupt the natural hormone system leaving sex hormones failing to regulate the way they're supposed to.
+Whether you're taking the pill to avoid pregnancy, to help clear breakouts or for another reason entirely, when you stop putting the artificial hormones in your body, you may need to prepare for a detox period caused by the drastic changes in hormone levels.